Marco Di Cesare

-Marco Genaro Di Cesare (born 30 January 2002) is an Argentine professional footballer who plays as a centre-back or central midfielder for Argentinos Juniors.
+Marco Genaro Di Cesare (born 30 January 2002) is an Argentine professional footballer who plays as a centre-back or central midfielder for Racing Club.

 Career

 Di Cesare joined Argentinos Juniors in 2018 from Andes Talleres.
 He made the breakthrough into their first-team squad under manager Diego Dabove in 2020, as he signed his first professional contract in August; penning terms until December 2024.
 Di Cesare's senior debut arrived on 22 November in a Copa de la Liga Profesional defeat away to San Lorenzo, with the player replacing Matías Caruzzo with twelve minutes remaining.

+Di Cesare competed for Argentina at the 2024 Summer Olympics.

 Personal life

 Di Cesare holds an Italian passport.